 Save at least 20 minutes a day to do something fun or enjoyable with your children.
 Get down on the floor and do a puzzle or board game together.
 Snuggle up on the couch and read a book.
 Reading encourages children to make connections between what they are reading and their own ideas and experiences.
 Being active together is a fantastic way to reap the many health benefits of exercise.
 Physical activity boosts our mood by releasing endorphins, helps maintain a healthy body weight and improves the quality of our sleep.
 Whether you are baking muffins together or dancing around the living room, your kids will love spending time with you.

-have a weekend away
+to reconnect have a weekend away

 It’s hard not to feel recharged and refreshed after a weekend away, providing you make it simple.
 Getting away from your normal environment and routine helps to see the world with fresh eyes and give you the chance to have an adventure with your children.
 You don’t have to go far or spend a lot of money to have fun.
 Pack a tent and a pair of gumboots, or rent a cabin and enjoy exploring together.

-turn off the electronics
+to reconnect turn off the electronics

 Reducing TV viewing to less than 1 hour a day encourages children to engage in non-structured/creative play which builds imagination, social skills and optimises brain development, particularly in the preschool years.